ploegert/Performance.AspNetCore/README.md

 ## Summary & Questions/Asks to Microsoft

-I always intrepreted the big sell of Azure App Service was always that you could easily deploy & scale your site to crazy large sizes.
+I always interpreted one of the big sell points of Azure App Service was always that you could easily deploy & scale your site to crazy large sizes.
 The reality of what I've seen so far shows that App Service can only be scaled to <= 10 instances for a basic plan or <= 20 When running a premium Plan.
-Moving to ASE gets you so that you can get closer to the 100 mark, but these [limits](https://docs.microsoft.com/en-us/azure/azure-subscription-service-limits#app-service-limits) seem suprising.
+Moving to ASE gets you so that you can get closer to the 100 mark, but these [limits](https://docs.microsoft.com/en-us/azure/azure-subscription-service-limits#app-service-limits) seem surprising.

 My results show that App Service performs much better if you are running a native .net 4.6.1 app vs .net core app - where a native .net 4.6.1 web app hosted with 1 server ~= roughly the performance of 2 vms running .net core.
 The performance impact is jarring.

 1. Why does App Service perform so much worse than VM Scale Sets (Theory0)?
 2. Why does running .net core apps in App Service run so much worse than full .net 4.6.1 (Theory4)?
-3. Shouldn't VMs perform equivelently to VMSS (Theory5)?
+3. Shouldn't VMs perform equivalently to VMSS (Theory5)?
 4. Why am I seeing such a high frequency of failures when I scale out to 10 instances in Azure App Service (Theory6)?
 Is this the test tool?
 5. Did we make a mistake in investing in Asp.Net Core over the full asp.net full framework if the intention was to run Asp.Net Core at high scale on App Service?
-6. If the intention is to host the equivlent simpl  asp.net core app that i used to test, how can I reach a scale objective of 20,000 RPS?
+6. If the intention is to host the equivalent simple asp.net core app that i used to test, how can I reach a scale objective of 20,000 RPS?
 What would the tech stack and reference architecture look like?
+7. What would the expected performance be of using Service Fabric over App Service or ASE or VMSS?
+I ask because I recall a Build 2016 talking about using Service Fabric to support the [microservice architecture](https://channel9.msdn.com/Blogs/The-Game-Blog/Building-Awesome-Games-with-Service-Fabric) with high scalability for a video game.
+8. We can't be the first people experiencing these issues with Azure App Service and Asp.Net Core.
+If we are, what are the other big kids on the block using?

 ## Performance Results & Observations

-### **Theory0:** ==> Azure App Service should perform approx equivlent to running in a VM when running on equivelent vm size
+### **Theory0:** ==> Azure App Service should perform approx equivalent to running in a VM when running on equivalent vm size

 * Data:
   * Compare .NetCore 2.0/1.1 on Azure App Service vs .NetCore 2.0/1.1 on VMSS